IBM/cp4i-workshop/exercise-event-streaming/README.md

 ## Step 2: Add messaging components to the Trader Lite app

-In this section you will install the TraderLite app to start storing transactions as MQ messages, without setting up the KafkaConnect part that will move the transactions out of MQ, into Event Streams and then into MongoDB.
+In this section you will install the TraderLite app to start storing transactions as MQ messages, without setting up the Kafka Connect part that will move the transactions out of MQ, into Event Streams and then into MongoDB.
 This demonstrates how MQ can serve as a reliable store and forward buffer especially during temporary network disruption.

 2.1 Click on **Installed Operators** (in the **Operators** section) in the left navigation and then click on the **TraderLite Operator** in the list.